Algorithmic aspects of immersibility and embeddability: Immersibility

 \subsubsection{The smooth case in the metastable range}

 When $2n \geq 3m+1$, all Pontryagin classes in the relevant range are zero.
 However, when $n-m$ is even, there may be a nonzero Euler class in degree $n-m$, whose square is always zero.
 This is the only infinite-order homotopy group of the fiber of the map $BSO_{n-m} \to BSO$ below dimension $n$.
 Moreover, this map is $(n-m)$-connected.
-To show that the resulting lifting problem is decidable, we can use the results of Vok\v r\'inek \cite{Vok}, who shows that a lifting problem through a $k$-connected fiber is decidable if the only infinite-dimensional homotopy groups of this fiber are dimensions $<2k$.
+To show that the resulting lifting problem is decidable, we can use the results of Vok\v r\'inek \cite{Vok}, who shows that a lifting problem through a $k$-connected fiber is decidable if the only infinite-dimensional homotopy groups of this fiber are of dimensions $<2k$.
+As in the odd-dimensional case, we can approximate the map $BSO_{n-m} \to BSO$ by maps between finite-dimensional Grassmannians.